Freniz/deadqueuemv/README.md

 # Dead Queue Move

-Move all messages from one SQS queue, to another.
+Move all messages from one SQS queue to another SQS queue.

 ## Installation